Puppy Love, Inc. was created out of the tragic loss of our beloved 10-month-old chocolate lab, Emma.

 The details of her death follow the anonymously written Rainbow Bridge.

-We have the good fortune to have adopted a few Louisiana dogs from Chi.P.P.
+We have the good fortune to have adopted a few Louisiana dogs from the former Chi.P.P.
 Rescue in New Iberia, Louisiana.
-Those adoptions resulted in a friendship and collaboration with Roxanna “Rocky” Gates, who runs the group and has been doing rescue for over 25 years.
+Those adoptions resulted in a friendship and collaboration – and several of our own adoptions – with Roxanna “Rocky” Gates, who headed the group, and has been doing rescue for over 25 years.
 She is a saint by our standards.
-Shortly after Emma’s death, we contacted her to rescue another Louisiana sweetheart, and discovered that her Maine-based coordinator was no longer working with her.
+Shortly after the unfortunate and tragic death of our 10 month old lab puppy, Emma, we contacted Rocky to rescue another Louisiana sweetheart, and discovered that her Maine-based coordinator was no longer working with her.
 One thing lead to another, and Puppy Love, Inc. was born.

 The day following Emma’s death, we saw a double rainbow and knew it was our baby crossing the bridge.
 As Beckett, our adoptee after Emma died, was being placed on a plane for her flight to Maine, a double rainbow appeared in Louisiana.
 To some that is no more than meaningless coincidence, but we see it differently.
 Emma and Beckett share a soul connection that continues to this day.

-We will never forget our sweet, beautiful Emma, and her death will be the bridge to life for many pups that find the path from New Iberia to Maine.
+We will never forget our sweet, beautiful Emma, and her death will be the bridge to life for many pups that find the path from Louisiana to Maine.
 We’ll see you on the other side of the bridge, Emma Jolene.

 On June 5, 2010, Emma suffered a fatal injury when another dog became entangled in the Invisible Fence transmitter collar Emma was wearing.